ChrisSensebe/light-bridge-controller/README.md

-# light bridge polling

-polls hue light bridge for light status,\
+# hue light bridge api
-and restore lights to previous status when they become reachable.

 pass bridge adress to and user to npm start scripts:\